GalkaKG/Destinations_Catalogue/README.md

 </ul>

 <h2> Demo </h2>
--Provide a link to the live demo of your project (if available).
+Provide a link to the live demo of your project (if available).
 You can host your project on platforms like Heroku and include the link here.

 <h2> Getting Started </h2>
 Explain how users can get started with your project.
 Include any prerequisites and instructions for setting up the development environment.